Scientific Name

 Origin

-This species is native to South Africa.
+Conophytum fraternum is native to South Africa.
 It occurs in shaded cracks and crevices on quartz in the Northern Cape province.

 Description

-Conophytum fraternum is a dwarf succulent with pair of fleshy leaves fused into an inversely conical body, truncate to irregularly concave above.
-It produces offsets readily to form a flat clump.
-Bodies are up to 0.8 inches (2 cm) tall and up to 0.4 inches (1 cm) in diameter.
+Conophytum fraternum is a dwarf succulent with a pair of thick, fleshy leaves fused into an inversely conical body that is truncate to irregularly concave above.
+It produces offsets readily, forming a flat clump with age.
+The bodies can grow up to 0.8 inches (2 cm) tall and 0.4 inches (1 cm) in diameter.
 The epidermis is smooth, pale whitish-green, thickly green-spotted, and sometimes banded with red.
-Flowers are solitary, diurnal, long-tubed, white to pale pink, and appear in fall.

 How to Grow and Care for Conophytum fraternum

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. fraternum in a position to receive a few hours of full sun in cooler periods of the day.
-The plant stretch if it needs more light.
+The plant stretches if it needs more light.

 Soil: C. fraternum thrives best in porous soil mixes that allow water to drain away quickly.
 Use a commercial potting mix specially designed for growing succulents, or make your own.